allanhechen/distributed-notification-system/docs/observability/logging.md

 origin, along with the commit hash.
 We will use structured logs with consistent identification fields.
 These fields include:

--   `requestId` (from the JWT, if available)
+-   `request_id` (from the JWT, if available)
--   `userId` (from the JWT, if available)
+-   `user_id` (from the JWT, if available)
--   Instance identification
+-   `service_id` Server instance identification
 -   Commit hash

-The service administrator can configure log output into two outputs by setting an environment variable:
+The service administrator can configure log output into two outputs by setting the LOG_LEVEL environment variable:

 1. `development` mode:

     - Outputs to stdout
     - Has color formatting
-    - Does not include the identification fields
+    - Does not include the instance identification fields
     - Logs are not persistent
     - Output stored in key=value pairs

 2. `production` mode:

     - Outputs to "./logs" from the working directory of the service
-    - Logs have the identification fields
+    - Logs have the instance identification fields
     - Logs are persistent
     - Logs stored in JSON format